 All the parties along the chain of manufacturing may be held liable for a defective product that causes harm.
 This includes the manufacturer of the parts, the company that assembles the parts, the wholesaler, and the store that sells the defective product.

 For a case to be brought, the seller must have sold a product that the plaintiff uses.
 The plaintiff must have then suffered an injury from the product.
-The item must have been defective at the time of sale with the defect being the main cause of the plaintiff’s injury.
+The item must have been defective at the time of sale with the defect being the leading cause of the plaintiff’s injury

 The types of product defects that can be brought against a manufacturer or supplier are design defects, manufacturing defects, and defects in marketing.